tch1001/tch1001.github.io/_posts/2024-01-07-renormalization.md

 Zee then covers Pauli-Villars regularization, and dimensional regularization in the Appendix of Chapter III.1.

-## Renormalizable vs Non-renormalizable (using Dimensional Analysis)
+## Chap III.2: Renormalizable vs Non-renormalizable (using Dimensional Analysis)
 Zee covers it quite well.
 I especially like his example of a vector boson theory being the UV completion of Fermi theory (equation 1, page 157).

-## Counterterms and Physical Perturbation Theory
+## Chap III.3: Counterterms and Physical Perturbation Theory
 I'll be honest I don't really like his explanation of mass renormalization that much.

-## Polarizing the Vacuum and Renormalizing the Charge
+## Chap III.7: Polarizing the Vacuum and Renormalizing the Charge
 No comments

 # Nabil Iqbal Lectures